 The Master of Divinity prepares students to enter ministry as ordained religious leaders or as lay professional ministers.
 United’s program emphasizes bible, theology, ethics, evangelism, preaching and worship, ministry formation, church history, pastoral care and church renewal.
 It meets the requirements for ordination in most major Protestant denominations.

-Comprehensive in academic focus and process, the Master of Divinity program includes rigorous coursework in both academic and practical disciplines, along with the intentional worship and community life necessary for personal and professional development in ministry.
+This program can be completed primarily online or through a combination of online and on-campus coursework.
+United’s Master of Divinity program includes rigorous coursework in both academic and practical disciplines, along with the intentional worship and community life necessary for personal and professional development in ministry.
 United offers concentrations in Church Renewal, Care Giving and Wesleyan and Methodist Studies.

 57 Hours Required Courses